ecfedele/ariadne/README.md

 While Ariadne is still in its infant stages, it is intended that it will provide a comprehensive treatment of the core elements of the preliminary rocket engine design process:

 1. **Initial design planning**, such as thrust and mass flow rate determination, basic statistical estimates of physical parameters, operating point selection and more
-2. **Thrust chamber geometry**, using a standard Rao convergent-divergent nozzle topology and information garnered from basic heat flux studies
+2. **Thrust chamber geometry**, using a standard Rao-type convergent-divergent nozzle topology and information garnered from basic heat flux studies
 3. **Basic heat transfer analysis**, particularly for expander-cycle engines, where maximizing working fluid heat recovery is paramount
 4. **Basic operating cycle balancing**, with options for gas generator (GG), staged combustion (SC), expander and combustion tap-off (CTO) cycles and accounting for permanent, nonrecoverable pressure losses and losses associated with pumping hardware
 5. **Overall performance estimation and off-design-point (ODP) characterization**, particularly useful in throttling or wideband-operation applications